rackerlabs/docs-developer-blog/_posts/2018-10-30-stats-from-an-ssh-honeypot.md

 ## SSH Honeypot

-I used a Linux cloud server with modified SSH server software provided by https://github.com/droberson/ssh-honeypot.git
+I used a Linux cloud server with this modified [SSH server software](https://github.com/droberson/ssh-honeypot.git).

 I placed the server on the Internet and turned off the firewall.
 The results of attacks were recorded on disk in a log file.